blueripple/blueripple-research/br-2021-NewMaps/posts/TX_Congressional/inputs/post_daveModelTable.md

 historically but winnable demographically.
 These are places where resources now, especially spent on organizing, could make a large difference.

+A few points on “plausible long-shots”:
+(Feel free to skip if you’ve read our discussion of these sorts of districts in other analyses.)
 Our findings in TX-38 and TX-24 deserve particular discussion.
 These look to be "safe R" given the voting patterns in the precincts within them, but our demographic model suggests they should be much more Dem-leaning, and maybe even Dem-winnable.
 What might this mean?
 One way to answer this question is to consider the difference between the two models.
 Our demographic model asks: if the voting-age citizens of this district turned out and voted like similar people in other parts of the country and state, what would we expect the outcome of this election to be?
-Whereas the historical model asks how we'd expect the election to turn out if the voters in this district turn out and vote as they have in previous elections.
+In contrast, the historical model asks how we'd expect the election to turn out if the voters in this district turn out and vote as they have in previous elections.
 This points to a few possible reasons why a historically deep-red district like TX-38 might look flippable in our model -- including, but not limited to, the following: